-p.
+o.
 COMPREHENSIVE INCOME (LOSS).
 U.S. generally accepted accounting principles require that all components of comprehensive income (loss) be reported in the financial statements in the period in which they are recognized.
 Comprehensive income (loss) is net income (loss), plus certain other items that are recorded directly into stockholders' equity.
-The Company has reported comprehensive income (loss) in the statement of stockholders' equity as net income (loss).
+For all periods presented, the Company's net loss equals comprehensive loss, since the Company has no items which are considered other comprehensive income (loss).